-- 1. All teachers and instructional coaches will meet by department levels each week in order to align our instructional and assessment strategies.
-We will continue to learn and make necessary adjustments to our instructional approach in order to meet the needs of our students. - 2.
-The science coach will plan weekly with 5th-grade science teachers, conduct weekly mini-assessments for ongoing feedback/data over student progress, and the science specialist will co-teach with science teachers in the classroom during their science time. - 3.
-We will continue to collaborate with district specialists in order to improve the quality of instructional strategies. - 4.
+- 1. All teachers and instructional coaches will meet by department levels each week in order to align our instructional planning and assessment strategies.
+We will continue to make the necessary adjustments to our instructional approach in order to meet the academic needs of all our students. - 2.
+The science coach will plan weekly with 5th-grade science teachers, conduct mini-assessments for ongoing feedback/data over student progress and will co-teach with science teachers in the classroom during their science time. - 3.
+We will continue to collaborate with district specialists in order to improve the quality of our instruction. - 4.
 Special education students will be pulled out for resources only when in-class support is not appropriate. - 5.
-Students who fail state assessments or are at-risk of failing will be closely monitored throughout the year. - 6.
-We will continue to provide all students who are at-risk of failing with research-based intervention strategies. - 7.
-The majority of our teachers fall within the range of having 1-5 years of teaching experience (35.1%).
-70.3% hold a bachelor's degree, 27.0% a masters, and 2.7% a doctorate.
-This is a good indication that our teachers are not only lifelong learners but that at some point they aspire to advance within the profession.
-They are motivated to attend workshops/staff development throughout the year in order to acquire the knowledge and experience needed to become and/or remain highly effective teachers.
-All staff members are considered "highly qualified" through TEA - 8.
-When new teachers are hired, the goal is always to recruit highly qualified candidates. - 9.
-In an effort to retain faculty/staff, we provide several opportunities for professional growth within our school/district, while promoting staff inside and out when an opportunity becomes available.
+Students who fail state assessments or are at-risk of failing will be closely monitored throughout the year and provided with the necessary interventions. - 6.
+The majority of our teachers fall within the range of having 6-10 years of teaching experience (35.1%).
+They are motivated to attend professional development throughout the year in order to acquire the knowledge and insight needed to become and/or remain highly effective teachers.
+The majority of our staff members are considered "highly qualified" through TEA.